ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0, r0p1, r0p2, r0p3 and is still open.

+-  ``ERRATA_N2_3888123``: This applies errata 3888123 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revisions r0p0, r0p1, r0p2, r0p3 and is still open.

 For Neoverse N3, the following errata build flags are defined :

 -  ``ERRATA_N3_3456111``: This applies errata 3456111 workaround to Neoverse-N3